SecuritySynapse/security-summit-project-proposal/writing/proposal.md

 - **Chosen Topic**:

-#### What are the scientific and engineering goals for your chosen project?
+#### What are the scientific and/or engineering goals for your chosen project?

 TODO: Provide a list of at least three goals for your chosen project.
 Each goal that you provide should have a clear noun and verb.
 Whenever it is possible to